Johnson Family Vacation: Plot

 While on the road, they pick up a hitchhiker named Christelle, against Dorothy's better judgment.
 Chrishelle steals from Destiny and inadvertently leaves a drug pipe in the backseat.
 At Bun World for Destiny's birthday celebration, Chrishelle behaves strangely, frightening the family.
-They decide to distance themselves from her and continue the journey.

 During their stay at another hotel, Nate and DJ find an alligator named Twinkie in their bed, brought in by Chrishelle.
-They quickly rid themselves of her and resume their journey.
+They decide to distance themselves stealthily from her and continue the journey.

 DJ eventually needs to relieve himself and urinates in a soda cup, which Nate later throws out of the window, accidentally hitting a police officer on a motorcycle.
 Nate's inattentiveness leads to a collision with a cement truck, covering the truck in wet cement.

 Arrested for littering and possession of drugs (Chrishelle's pipe), the family finds themselves locked up.
 Dorothy manages to help the officer with his taxes, securing their release.
 Back on the road, they run out of gas and Nate calls his Uncle Earl for assistance.
 Earl flirts with Dorothy and attempts to fix the truck using unconventional tools.
 Eventually, he hauls the truck onto his own and drives them to the family reunion.

 At the reunion, Nate's mother criticizes his marriage in front of everyone.
 However, Dorothy surprises everyone by suggesting they renew their vows.
 They passionately kiss, and Nate's mother acknowledges Dorothy's worth as a wife.
 During the festivities, Nate and his family compete with Mack's family for the "Family of the Year" trophy.
 Nate's family wins with an entertaining performance that includes stealing items for their costumes.
 Stan, who is revealed to be the semi-truck driver, interrupts the celebration and reveals Nate and Dorothy's separation to the whole family.
 Nate confesses his shortcomings as a husband, leading to an apology from himself and Glorietta punching Stan.
 The family decides to leave and head home, as Dorothy has a test.

 They head to Earl's auto shop, where to their surprise, Earl has repaired their truck.
 Upon arriving home in Los Angeles however, the truck immediately falls apart as soon as Nate locks it.
 Despite the setback, Dorothy reassures Nate, hinting at rekindling their romance.
 With a smile, Nate follows Dorothy into the house, ready for the next chapter of their relationship.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 29 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
 The critics gave it a "C−" rating at Yahoo!
 Movies.